Information about the Spanish Major

 Majors have gone on to non-profit work, teaching, medical school, graduate programs, legal advocacy, media professions, and business, among many other fields.
 Please consult the Department’s website to read more about our current and former students.

 The Spanish Major.
 The Spanish major consists of a minimum of eight courses at the 300 and 400 levels.
-Exceptions to this rule are SPAN 205 (Owning the Bilingual Self), and SPAN 210 (El Camino de Santiago).
+Exceptions to this rule are SPAN 205 (Owning the Bilingual Self), and SPAN 210 (El Camino de Santiago for students who complete the travel component).
 Of these eight courses, at least four must be taken from the Spanish Department offerings at Amherst College, including the senior seminar (SPAN 495) and one 400-level seminar during the student’s final year.
 Other courses may count toward the major with pre-approval from the advisor.
 These may include a maximum of one Special Topics course, up to three courses taken while studying abroad, and upper-level courses from the Spanish Departments at Smith, Mount Holyoke, or UMass.
 All courses from outside the Department must be taught in Spanish and not substantially repeat topics that the student has already covered in order to be counted for major credit.
 Courses in English and courses taken pass/fail may not be counted toward the major.